 The Onkel Hans Food Drive is by far one of the most important aspects of Kitchener-Waterloo Oktoberfest.
 In 2020, the initiative raised more than 50,000 meals for over 34,000 people in our community.

 For many, the ability to put food on the table has been greatly impacted by the COVID-19 pandemic.
 The Food Bank of Waterloo Region has adjusted its operations to ensure no one experiences food insecurity during this uncertain time.

-Because there was no in-person Kitchener-Waterloo Oktoberfest Thanksgiving Day Parade in 2020 the festival supported the Food Bank of Waterloo Region in a few different ways, including a donation of portions of the proceeds from Oktoberfest-in-a-Box kits and the Kitchener-Waterloo Oktoberfest Live event.
+Because there is not an in-person Kitchener-Waterloo Oktoberfest Thanksgiving Day Parade in 2021, the festival is continuing to support the Food Bank of Waterloo Region in a few different ways, including a donation of portions of the proceeds from Oktoberfest Local Box, 2021 Pin Sales and the Kitchener-Waterloo Oktoberfest Live event.

 Kitchener-Waterloo Oktoberfest is a community-owned festival, supported by the hard work and dedication of over 425 year-round volunteers.
 Some of our Oktoberfest family have been a part of the organization since its inception in 1969.
 We welcome anyone who shares our love for this community and wants to participate in a hands-on volunteer experience.

 According to a third-party economic impact study done in 2018, Kitchener-Waterloo Oktoberfest generates over $10 million annually in economic benefit to Waterloo Region.
 This included:

 Over $12.3 million in tourism spending